michaelobed/rgb-switcher/README.md

 ### Video switching

-The rgb switcher is based around a very old Ben Heck design which uses FET bus switches [74CBT3244](https://www.ti.com/lit/ds/symlink/sn74cbt3244.pdf?ts=1737705833521&ref_url=https%253A%252F%252Fwww.google.com%252F).
+The rgb switcher is based around a very old Ben Heck design which uses [74CBT3244](https://www.ti.com/lit/ds/symlink/sn74cbt3244.pdf?ts=1737705833521&ref_url=https%253A%252F%252Fwww.google.com%252F) FET bus switches.
 The idea is simple: an [ATMEGA328PB](https://www.microchip.com/en-us/product/atmega328pb) microcontroller selects which of 8 of these bus switches should be active and switch their inputs through to some commonly connected outputs.
 The inputs consist of red, green, blue, sync, left audio and right audio.
-Since some of our consoles use component video, and because gbs-control-based line doublers have separate inputs for RGB(S) and YPbPr video, there are separate outputs for each, also selected with their own bus switch.
+Since some of our consoles use YPbPr video, and because gbs-control-based line doublers have separate inputs for RGB(S) and YPbPr video, there are separate outputs for each, also selected with their own bus switch.
 A slide switch on the front of the PCB lets you select which video format each input uses, and therefore which output it should be routed to when selected.
 Bicolour LEDs also indicate which input is active and which format the video is in (red for RGBS, green for YPbPr).

 I forgot to mention when writing this that the red, green and blue signals become Pr, Y and Pb respectively when an input is configured to be YPbPr instead of RGBS.
 There is no sync signal on the YPbPr output. 👍🏾